avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/QUICKSTART.md

 * Output stopping before data is sent:  Verify CPID and Environment names
 * Output stopping with "No Device Found":  Ensure a new device was created in the portal and that the DUID matches the Device ID
 * A firmware update with *tfm-udpdate.bat* may fail with an error *[ERR] Unable to find bootable image* during startup.
 Running *tfm-update.bat* and then *trust-zone-enable.bat* again should clear the error.
+* After an upodate, you may see an error in the log *[ERR] Error while initializing the security counter*.
+Simply resetting the board should clear the error.

 ## Further Reading
 * Visualize the data using Dynamic Dashboards